Evaluating LLM Agents on Automated Software Analysis Tasks: Agents for Automated Analysis

 \subsubsection{Principle 3: Evidence-Based Validation}

-When the agent declares the task complete, the system constructs an \textit{evidence package} comprising three components: (1)~stage summaries (successful/failed commands, environment choices), (2)~recent analysis-stage observations, and (3)~output file locations.
-This package is then submitted to an independent \textit{LLM-as-judge}.
-The judge uses the same LLM backend as the agent.
-To mitigate circular bias, the validator operates on the structured package (not raw conversation history), uses a separate prompt focused solely on output validation, and has no access to the agent's reasoning or conversation context.
-The judge verifies that (i)~the invocation targets the specified project and (ii)~output artifacts consistent with tool completion exist (e.g., KLEE test cases, AFL++ crash queues).
-It then compares the actual output against a reference example synthesized by an LLM from the tool's official documentation, generated once per tool and reused across all tasks for that tool, helping exclude trivial or error-produced output.
+When the agent declares the task complete, the system constructs an \textit{evidence package} comprising three components: (1)~stage summaries, including successful and failed commands and environment choices, (2)~recent analysis-stage observations, and (3)~output file locations.
+This package is then submitted to a separate LLM-as-judge validation call.
+The judge uses the same LLM backend as the agent, but receives only the structured evidence package rather than the full conversation or the agent's reasoning.
+The judge is thus isolated through a separate prompt and restricted context rather than a different model backend; we evaluate backend separation separately through the \emph{cross-backend judge} ablation in \S\ref{subsubsec:rq_ablation}.
+The judge verifies that (i)~the invocation targets the specified project and (ii)~output artifacts consistent with analysis tool completion exist (e.g., KLEE test cases, AFL++ crash queues).
+It then compares the actual output against a reference example that an LLM synthesizes from the analysis tool's official documentation once per tool (reused across all tasks for that tool), which helps exclude trivial or error-produced output.
 If validation fails, the system notifies the agent of the rejection reason and triggers continued execution (if cycles remain).
-This LLM-as-judge serves as an internal heuristic to reduce premature termination during agent execution; it is not the final evaluation metric.
-Across all \analysisagent runs, the judge accepted 131 of 140 submissions as successful, of which 111 were confirmed by manual verification, yielding a false-positive rate of 15\%.
-While LLM-as-judge approaches have been used for general-purpose evaluation~\cite{Zheng2024}, the structured evidence package and tool-specific reference comparison specifically target the challenge of distinguishing genuine analysis completion from superficial success signals.
+This LLM-as-judge serves as an internal heuristic to reduce premature termination.
+We evaluate the judge's agreement with manual verification in \S\ref{subsubsec:rq_ablation}.
+While LLM-as-judge approaches have been used for general-purpose evaluation~\cite{Zheng2024}, the structured evidence package and tool-specific reference comparison target the challenge of distinguishing genuine analysis completion from superficial success.